psineur/NSObject-AutomagicCoding/README.md

 With AMC_NO_THROW defined they will simply return nil instead.
 -AMCDecodeStructFromString:withName: & -AMCEncodeStructWithValue:withName: can
 throw exceptions even if AMC_NO_THROW is defined.
-Don't catch any exceptions in your reimplementations of these methods - you don't need to call the directly, so AMC will caught their exceptions for you.
+Don't catch any exceptions in your reimplementations of these methods - you don't need to call them directly, so AMC will catch their exceptions for you.

 License
 ==================